 The medium was invented a short time ago – in the 1940s.
-Now many artists – especially representatives of experimental modern art – just love it.
+Now many artists – especially representatives of modern experimental art – love it.

-- It requires minimal, the simplest supplies – water, cardboard or plywood.
-Canvas is also good for the paints.
+- It requires very few simple supplies – water, cardboard or plywood.
+Canvas is also good for paints.

 - Colors are saturated and juicy.

 - Different techniques are applicable – fluid acrylic or so-called ‘heavy body’, thick brushstrokes.